Multi-agency operation on to rescue those trapped inside tunnel in Uttarakhand's Tapovan | Law-Order

 At least 12 workers were rescued from a smaller tunnel in this area by ITBP on Sunday evening.

-Three of them have been admitted to the ITBP hospital at Joshimath, nearly 25 km from the Tapovan power project site, as they were feeling uneasy, the officials said.
+Some of them been admitted to the ITBP hospital at Joshimath, nearly 25 km from the Tapovan power project site, the officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)